Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 • Always provide a full list of family members, including half siblings, stepfamily and the full details of a partner or spouse.

-• Not including details of boyfriend/girlfriend under the spouse/partner section (we require details of those with whom you are co-residing as partners or those you are married or in a civil partnership with)
+• Including details of boyfriend/girlfriend under the spouse/partner section.
+We require details of those with whom you are co-residing as partners or those you are married or in a civil partnership with)

 • Make sure you provide maiden names, dates of birth and addresses for all the people listed on your vetting forms.

 • Declare all previous interactions with the police.
-All police involvement is recorded on our systems; fail to declare it and your honesty and integrity will come into question.
+All police involvement is recorded on our systems; if you fail to declare it your honesty and integrity could come into question.

-How do I let you know there has been a change in my personal circumstances?2022-06-15T08:36:18+01:00
+How do I let you know there has been a change in my personal circumstances?2024-07-03T14:54:57+01:00

 It is important that the Force Vetting Unit is made aware of any changes in your personal circumstances both during and after the vetting process.
 You are responsible for communicating these changes.